johnpuddephatt/stgeorges/_pages/apply.md

       <fieldset>
         <legend>Safeguarding Children and Vulnerable Adults</legend>
-        <p class="fieldset-intro">This position involves working with vulnerable groups and we therefore conduct appropriate safeguarding measures.
+        <p class="fieldset-intro">This position involves working with vulnerable groups and we will therefore conduct appropriate safeguarding measures.
 This will include an enhanced Disclosure and Barring Service check (DBS).</p>
       <br>  <p class="fieldset-intro">A criminal record will not automatically bar you from working with us, however not disclosing criminal convictions could lead to the rejection of your application, or your dismissal if discovered after your appointment.</p>